WHERE CAN I FLY FISH?

 Casting in the wind can be challenging, but if you know how to deal with windy conditions, the fly fishing can be great!
-Check out the tips for casting when the breeze blows fierce on the casting in the wind page.
+Check out the tips for casting when the breeze blows fierce on the wind casting page.

-You would use the most popular method of fly fishing, and that's with a dry fly.
+You would use the most popular method of this sport: fishing with dry flies.
 In this type of angling, the dry fly (one that doesn't sink) is cast and presented to the fish on the surface.
 The surface techniques page has some great tips to help you watch a fish strike the fly at the top of the water.

-Fly tying can take some time to master, but catching a fish on a fly you tied yourself is extremely rewarding.
-Instructions on tying some of the classic patterns can be found on the tying flies page.
+Fly tying can take some time to master but catching a fish on a fly you tied yourself is extremely rewarding.
+Instructions on tying some of the classic patterns can be found on the fly tying page.

 Mending is repositioning the fly line on the water and is used to improve the presentation of the fly to the fish.
-Take a look at the mending page for advice on how to master this skill.
+The mending page contains advice on how to master this skill.

 The haul cast is a special way to cast a fly during very windy days.
 The idea is to use the tension of the water on your fly line to launch your line and fly with more velocity to cut through the wind than can be achieved with other types of fly casting.
 The haul casting page has details on the steps to haul cast and covers both double and triple haul casts.

-Content courtesy of simplysuperfly.com.
-Learn more fishing terms in our general Fishing Glossary.
+Content courtesy of Superfly.
+Get more fly fishing information in our general Fishing Glossary.